This post may contain affiliate links. Please read my disclosure policy.

 How to Make the Best French Toast

-You’ll want to have a 10-inch or 12-inch skillet or a griddle to fry these in.
-So have those out and ready to go.
+You’ll want a 10-inch or 12-inch skillet or a griddle to fry these in.
+So, have one of those out and ready to go.

 Melt the dairy-free buttery spread and add that to the mixing bowl with almond milk, brown sugar, vanilla, cinnamon, and eggs.
 Whisk it all together until it is combined.